 - Insurance eligibility verified electronically can minimize billing delays and denials.

 - Credit card processing of co-pays, deductibles or co-insurance payments at the time of the office visit increases the probability that you’ll collect more of a patient’s self-pay balance.

-- An EMR can document the details of a patient encounter, and capture other relevant documentation that a biller would require to ensure reimbursement.
+- EMR software can document the details of a patient encounter, and capture other relevant documentation that a biller would require to ensure reimbursement.

 - Charge capture functionality can make sure providers input the appropriate diagnosis and procedure codes at the time of visit to send to the biller, who can then easily review the clinical notes to be sure that all codes are accurate.